patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/empty-state/empty-state.md

 | <img src="./img/success.png" alt="success icon" width="200"/> |Success |Green (#486b00) |fa-check-circle |Use to indicate that a task or process has been completed successfully
 | <img src="./img/add.png" alt="add icon" width="200"/> |Addition or creation |Grey (#8A8D90) |fa-plus-circle |Use when something needs to be added or created

-You should always try to use an icon in your empty state, unless there is an empty state where an icon does not match any of the situations mentioned above, or if an icon does not fit into the layout.
+You should always try to use an icon in your empty state, unless there is an empty state where an icon does not match any of the situations mentioned above, or if an icon does not fit into a given layout.
+For example, you may want to omit the icon when using an extra small empty state inside of a card, due to space limitations.

 **Color**